Nelson Vivas: Early retirement

 He went on to sign up for River Plate where he spent a solitary season.
-Vivas then made a return to Quilmes where he brought an end to his playing days in 2005.
+Vivas then made a return to Quilmes, where he brought an end to his playing days in 2005.

-Vivas served as Diego Simeone's assistant manager at clubs Estudiantes de La Plata, River Plate and San Lorenzo.
+Vivas served as Diego Simeone's assistant manager at clubs Estudiantes, River Plate and San Lorenzo.

-For the 2013–14 season Vivas once again returned to Quilmes, as manager on this occasion.
-International headlines were made in October 2013 when Vivas attacked a fan in the stands and subsequently resigned from his post.
+For the 2013–14 season, Vivas once again returned to Quilmes, as manager on this occasion.
+International headlines were made in October 2013 when Vivas attacked a fan in the stands, and subsequently resigned from his post.